containers/toolbox/doc/toolbox-enter.1.md

 ## DESCRIPTION

-Spawns an interactive shell inside an existing toolbox container.
+Spawns an interactive shell inside a toolbox container.
 The container should have been created using the `toolbox create` command.
+If there aren't any containers, `toolbox enter` will offer to create one for you.
+When invoked with the default parameters, and if there's only one container available, it will fall back to it, even if it doesn't match the default name.

 A toolbox container is an OCI container.
 Therefore, `toolbox enter` is analogous to a `podman start` followed by a `podman exec`.